BiPAP vs CPAP: Differences & Similarities

 - When you breathe normally, the lungs expand due to the diaphragm.
 This helps in decreasing the pressure inside your lungs.
 Applying a little Science, we can see that the oxygenated air moves from high pressure (environment) to low pressure (lungs).

-- In respiratory diseases, this mechanism does not work as efficiently as it does in a healthy person, leading to a low oxygen level in blood-stream and eventually, to sickness.
+- In respiratory diseases, this mechanism does not work as efficiently as it does in a healthy person, leading to a low oxygen level in the blood-stream and eventually, to sickness.

 - BiPAP machines help in the maintenance of pressure and thus in fulfilling the body’s oxygen demand.